240415-NET/RonBuening/cSharpBirdAndTest/cSharpBird/Proposal.md

     - Common UI Elements
 - dependency injection
 - The application should log errors and system events to a file or a DB table
-- Basic user authentication and authorization (admins vs normal users with passwords)
+- Basic user authentication and authorization (admins vs normal users with passwords): DONE
+- The application should have unit tests

 ## Individual Requirements
 - User Object